jmoz/tuned-plot/README.md

 # Tuned plot

-This script will plot your downloaded Tuned backtest data to a chart with stats, equity curve, monthly returns and returns distribution.
+This script will plot your downloaded <a href="https://app.tuned.com/register?fpr=1337research">Tuned</a> backtest data to a chart with stats, equity curve, monthly returns and returns distribution.

 Specify the filename with `--file foo.json` and resample the chart using `--resample W`